liquinlab/elm-smile/docs/autofill.md

   forminfo.household_income = '$100,000–$199,999'
 }

-api.setPageAutofill(autofill)
+api.setAutofill(autofill)
 </script>
 ```

 In this example the `autofill()` function sets the values of the form fields to
 deterministic "standin" values.
-Then we call `api.setPageAutofill(autofill)` to
+Then we call `api.setAutofill(autofill)` to
 register this function as available.

 When a [View](/views) has an autofill function registered a special button will
 appear in the [developer tools](/developermode) menu bar that, when clicked,
 will autofill the form values using this function.

-You can call `api.removePageAutofill()` to remove the autofill function from the
+You can call `api.removeAutofill()` to remove the autofill function from the
 developer tools if needed.
 When you navigate on the timeline to a new View the
 autofill function is automatically removed so it must be re-registered within
 each view.